demianbucik/collaborative-filtering-recommender-systems/README.md

 ```

 ### Example data
-Number of time user plays an artist's song on last.fm The data is clipped if it passes a certan threshold and then rescaled to [0,1].
+Number of times a user plays an artist's song on last.fm.
+The data is clipped if it passes a certan threshold and then rescaled to [0,1].
-Histogram with 20 bins of rescaled data
+Histogram with 20 bins of preprocessed data
 <img src="img/lastfm_ratings_hist.png">